tensorflow/docs/site/en/install/source.md

 ### CPU-only

-The following example uses the `:nightly-devel` image to build a CPU-only Python&nbsp;2 package from the latest TensorFlow source code.
+The following example uses the `:devel` image to build a CPU-only Python&nbsp;2 package from the latest TensorFlow source code.
 See the [Docker guide](./docker.md) for available TensorFlow `-devel` tags.